jedisct1/minisign/src/manpage.md

     Requires the input to be prehashed
   * `-Q`:
     Pretty quiet mode, only print the trusted comment
+  * `-C`:
+    Change the password of an existing secret key
   * `-R`:
     Recreate a public key file from a secret key file
   * `-f`: